Jared Gordon: Ultimate Fighting Championship

 Gordon was scouted by Dana White on UFC web series show "Dana White: Looking for a fight" second season episode two at Cage Fury Fighting Championships where Gordon won the Featherweight title that night.
 White was impressed with his performance and signed him onto UFC.

 Gordon was scheduled his promotional debut to face Michel Quiñones at UFC 211.
 However, Gordon pulled out of the fight on the day before the event due to stomach illness and the bout was rescheduled to June 25, 2017 at UFC Fight Night: Chiesa vs. Lee in Oklahoma City.
 At the weigh-in, Gordon missed the required featherweight limit for the fight of 146Ibs.
 As a result he was fined 20% of his pay, and the bouts proceeded at catchweight.
 Gordon secured his first UFC win on round two via TKO.

-Gordon faced Hacran Dias at the lightweight bout on October 28, 2017 at UFC Fight Night: Brunson vs. Machida.
+Gordon faced Hacran Dias at the lightweight bout on October 28, 2017 at UFC Fight Night 119.
 He won the fight via unanimous decision.

-Gordon faced Carlos Diego Ferreira on February 18, 2018 at UFC Fight Night: Cowboy vs. Medeiros.
+Gordon faced Carlos Diego Ferreira on February 18, 2018 at UFC Fight Night 126.
 He lost the fight via TKO in the first round.
 After the loss, Gordon decided to move to Milwaukee to train at Roufusport under Duke Roufus.

 Gordon faced Joaquim Silva on December 15, 2018 at UFC on Fox 31.
 He lost the fight via knockout in round three.
 This fight earned him the Fight of the Night award.
 Despite losing the two last fights of his rookie contract, he signed a new four-fight contract with the UFC after the Silva fight.

 Gordon faced Dan Moret on June 29, 2019 at UFC on ESPN 3.
 He won the fight via unanimous decision.

 Gordon was expected to face Leonardo Santos on November 16, 2019 at UFC Fight Night 164.
 However, Santos withdrew from the fight and was replaced by Charles Oliveira.
 He lost the fight via knockout in the first round.

-Gordon was scheduled to face Matt Sayles on May 16, 2020.
+Gordon was scheduled to face Matt Sayles at UFC on ESPN 8 on May 16, 2020.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date due to COVID-19 pandemic.

-Gordon faced Chris Fishgold in a featherweight bout on July 16, 2020 at UFC on ESPN: Kattar vs. Ige.
+Gordon faced Chris Fishgold in a featherweight bout on July 16, 2020 at UFC on ESPN 13.
 At the weigh-ins, Fishgold weighed in at 149 pounds, 3 pounds over the featherweight non-title fight limit.
-He was fined 20% of he purse which went to Gordon and their bout proceeded at catchweight.
+He was fined 20% of the purse which went to Gordon and their bout proceeded at catchweight.
 Gordon won the fight via unanimous decision.
 With one fight left on his contract, Gordon subsequently signed a new contract with the UFC.